 - Lock the meeting to prevent anyone new from joining

-- Place participants in waiting room or admit/remove participants from the waiting room (waiting room can only be enabled by the host)
+- Place participants in the waiting room or admit/remove participants from the waiting room (waiting room can only be enabled by the host)

 Accessing managed participants within a meeting:

 - Click (Manage) Participants in the host controls or press Alt+U to display the participants list.